Russia sends bombs as Ukraine marks grim Bucha anniversary

 “I am convinced that all these crimes are not a coincidence.
 This is part of Russia’s planned strategy aimed at destroying Ukraine as a state and Ukrainians as a nation,” Kostin said.

-Belarusian President Alexander Lukashenko, an ally of Russian President Vladimir Putin, unexpectedly called for a cease-fire in Ukraine.
+Volker Türk told the U.N.
+Human Rights Council that “severe violations of human rights and international humanitarian law have become shockingly routine” amid Russia's invasion.

+As well as making an announcement about possibly having Russian strategic nuclear weapons on his country's soil, the Belarusian president also unexpectedly called for a cease-fire in Ukraine without making any reference about how the two developments might be connected.

-A truce, he said in his state-of-the-nation address in Minsk on Friday, must be announced without any preconditions and all movement of troops and weapons must be halted.
+A truce, Lukashenko said in his state-of-the-nation address in Minsk on Friday, must be announced without any preconditions and all movement of troops and weapons must be halted.

 “It’s necessary to stop now until an escalation begins,” Lukashenko said, adding that an anticipated Ukrainian counteroffensive using Western-supplied weapons would bring “an irreversible escalation of the conflict.”